Yazdan-Ghanavati/Yazdan-Ghanavati.github.io/_teaching/2022-CV-Workshop.md

 Topics
 ======
-* OpenCV
+* OpenCV - Python
 * Tracking Pose Landmarks Using Mediapipe
-* Connection between Mediapipe and Unity game engine
+* Connection between Mediapipe and UNITY game engine

 As an internship supervisor and mentor, I was committed to hold this workshop as a starting point of the new research team's journey in the Entertainment innovation center of Isfahan university.